BryanSky/HackZurich2022_VisualSensing/README.md

 For testing the result of the algorithm (as deliverable) we provide:
 - Test images (~700 images)
-- File with Labels on damaged part for model prediction accuracy evaluation (Test_damage_labeled.xlsx)
+- File with Labels on damaged part for model prediction accuracy evaluation (Test_damage_labeled.csv)